Registration and Networking

 3.15PM - 4.15PM

-The Future of Work for Māori, Pacific Peoples and Chinese in Financial Services
+The Future of Work for Māori, Pacific Peoples and Asian ethnic groups in Financial Services

-New Zealand’s ethnic diversity is rapidly evolving, and over the next 10 to 15 years, Māori, Pacific Peoples, and Chinese will continue to play an increasingly significant role in the financial services sector.
+New Zealand’s ethnic diversity is rapidly evolving, and over the next 10 to 15 years, Māori, Pacific Peoples, and Asian ethnic groups will continue to play an increasingly significant role in the financial services sector.
 However, to ensure true inclusion and representation, the future of work must reflect the unique values, aspirations, and challenges faced by these communities.

 This session will delve into how financial services need to adapt or continue to adapt, to ensure NZ talent is fostered, developed, and retained to harness full potential.